Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 ## At Design-Time

-Activities can “subscribe” to an event by adding to themselves a Crate of manifest “Standard Event Subscriptions” and loading it with the names of the events they want to subscribe to.
+Activities can subscribe to an event by adding to themselves a Crate of manifest “Standard Event Subscriptions” and loading it with the names of the events they want to subscribe to.

 So, for example, the Create “Wait For DocuSign Event” Trigger Activity for DocuSign Plugin, after receiving the user’s configuration selections and settings, creates a Crate of Class “Standard Event Subscriptions” with strings like “DocuSign Envelope Sent”, and saves the Crate on itself.